sdv-dev/CTGAN/docs/cli.rst

           ``ordinal`` or ``discrete`` for non-continuous columns.

-Alternatively, if there is no Metadata file, the list of discrete column names can be provided as a comma separated list,without white spaces, directly on the command line:
+Alternatively, if there is no Metadata file, the list of discrete column names can be provided as a comma separated list, without white spaces, directly on the command line:

 .. code-block:: bash